broadinstitute/MAS-ISO-seq/README.md

 ## A fully worked example

-In this example, we will fully process a set of SIRV sequences that have been prepared using the 10-element MAS-ISO-seq array design (we refer to this as the 'mas10' model).
-This example will download the data, annotate the reads, segment them into cDNA sequences, filter out poorly-behaved sequences, and align them to the SIRV reference sequence so they can be visualized in IGV.
+In this example, we will fully process a small chunk of SIRV sequences that have been prepared using the 10-element MAS-ISO-seq array design (we refer to this as the 'mas10' model).
+This example will download the data, annotate a portion of the reads, segment them into cDNA sequences, filter out poorly-behaved sequences, and align them to the SIRV reference sequence so they can be visualized in IGV.

 ```sh
 # Download the reads, PacBio index file, the SIRV reference sequence, and the SIRV gene annotations